 As far as lipstick is concerned, it’s inevitable that we ingest some amount of lipstick while we eat, presuming that we have it on.
 Prolonged exposure to lipsticks that contain lead is dangerous for us because it’s so easy for lead to end up inside our bodies.

 After learning all this information, it’s safe to assume that you’ll want to stay clear of any makeup that might be contaminated with lead.
 And understandably so.
 But how do you go about avoiding lead when it’s so easy for many products to be contaminated with it?
-The easiest way to avoid these products is by purchasing makeup form smaller companies and brands.
+The easiest way to avoid these products is by purchasing makeup from smaller companies and brands.
 In addition, you could also try using mineral and natural makeup which is made of more natural ingredients such as fruit pigments.

 Lead can make its way into your life by other means too, like water, which isn’t always in your control.
 The good news is you can always control what you put on your skin.